voicegain/platform/ANNOUNCE.md

+### Minor release 1.68.0 is scheduled for 10/28/2022 between 10am and 1pm CDT

+The key features in this release are:
+* Improved diarization in the text areas where one speaker switches to another.
+* More accurate speaker Voice Signature matching.

+This release fixes numerous small Web UI issues, mainly usability, in the Transcribe App related to the Voice Signature functionality made first available in the 2 previous releases.

+This release addresses the following issues for the rest of the Voicegain platform:
+* #97: When deleting a Speaker we should remove references to it from Context voiceSignatureSpeakers
+* #98: Orphan cleanup delete the audio clip for speaker signature

 ### Minor release 1.67.0 is scheduled for 10/25/2022 between 10am and 1pm CDT

 The release addresses these specific Transcribe App issues: